AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Java SDK/Search index/Aggregation.md

     ```
     /**
      * Group people based on their geographical distances to a Wanda Plaza to obtain the result of the number of people in each distance range.
 Group the distances based on ranges [0, 1000), [1000, 5000), and [5000, Double.MAX_VALUE).
-The unit is in meters.
+The unit is in meter.
      */
     public void groupByGeoDistance(SyncClient client) {
         // Create a query request.